On this page

 See your SDK's documentation for more information on migrations.

-Realm Sync adds network synchronization between a MongoDB Realm backend and client devices on top of all of the functionality of Realm Database.
+Device Sync adds network synchronization between an Atlas App Services backend and client devices on top of all of the functionality of Realm Database.
 When you use Realm Database with Sync, realms exist on device just like when you only use Realm Database.
-However, changes to the data stored in those realms synchronize between all client devices through a backend MongoDB Realm instance.
-That backend also stores realm data in a cloud-based MongoDB Atlas cluster running MongoDB.
+However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
+That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.